AbirRazzak/cs472-computer-networks/hw3/README.md

 ## authentication.py

-I was too lazy to set up a database, and honestly thought it would be too overkill and out of scope for this assignment.
+The prompt said to save the usernames and passwords in a file, so I decided to save them in a dictionary in a python file.
-Instead, this python module will store example username and passwords that the FTP server will use as a dictionary.
+This python module will store example username and passwords that the FTP server will use as a dictionary.
 The module will lookup usernames and match the passwords together.
-None of this is encrypted because I also think that's overkill for this assignment.
+None of this is encrypted because I think that's overkill for this assignment.
 In an actual setting, all of this should be encrypted with hashes and proper storage in a secure format.

 ## logger.py